A good mechanic needs two things to get the job done: knowledge and the right tools.

 Extensions

-Extensions are the perfect tool to help you unfasten bolts in hard-to-reach places, like car engines.
+Extensions are the perfect tool to help you loosen bolts in tight spaces, like car engines.
 As much of a mechanic’s work involves engine maintenance, extensions are an essential bit of kit to have in your mechanic toolbox.

 Universal Joint Wrench